AtulRatnawat/OCR-Thai-Identity/README.md

    - Shows the success rate of OCR operations.

 5. **NavBar**
-   - Navigation bar for easy access to different sections.
+   - A navigation bar is used for easy access to different sections.

 ### Running the Frontend
 1. Run `npm install` to install dependencies.